 Salut Kitchen Bar1435 East University Drive, Tempe

 At Salut Kitchen Bar, set southwest of University and McClintock drives in Tempe, you'll get brunch, lunch, vegetarian dishes, tapas, beer, cocktails, and especially wine (we’re talking more than 100 types by the glass or bottle) in a European-inspired atmosphere.
-The staff say they love having the 1,250-square-foot outdoor seating area filled with dogs.
-Salut Kitchen Bar also offers dog adoption events every third Thursday on the dog-friendly patio.
-Bring the pup and enjoy daily happy hour specials from 3 to 6:30 p.m., and all day on Sundays from 9:30 a.m. to 9 p.m.
+Staff members say they love having the 1,250-square-foot outdoor seating area somewhat filled with dogs.
+And if yours is cute enough (who are we kidding?), he or she might land a spot on the Dog Wall.

 Cucina Tagliani Pasta & Vino17045 North 59th Avenue, #101, Glendale

 Cucina Tagliani has been a neighborhood pasta place since 1993.
-If you’re looking for everything Italian short of your own nonnie in the kitchen, Cucina Tagliani delivers hand-rolled meatballs, baked ziti, clam pasta, and plenty of the reds and whites — all which can all be enjoyed on a dog-friendly patio.
-This being an Italian place, the patio is illuminated each night with atmospheric bistro lights, making it ideal for reverse happy hour from 8:30 to 10 p.m. on Fridays and Saturdays.
-Bring your furry friend to happy hour — happening daily from 2:30 to 6:30 p.m. and all day on Sundays, Mondays, and Tuesdays.
+If you’re looking for everything Italian short of your own nonnie in the kitchen, Cucina Tagliani delivers hand-rolled meatballs, baked ziti, clam pasta, and plenty of the reds and whites — all of which can all be enjoyed on a dog-friendly patio.
+This being an Italian place, the patio is illuminated each night with atmospheric bistro lights, making it ideal for reverse happy hour to boot.

 Shady Park26 East University Drive, Tempe

-Set at the northeast corner of Mill Avenue and University Drive, Shady Park is a restaurant and bar known for its massive back patio where you'll often find live music, DJs, comedy, or the big game on TV.
+Set at the northeast corner of Mill Avenue and University Drive, Shady Park is a restaurant and bar known for its massive back patio where you'll often find the big game on TV.
 Its tree-heavy patio is also dog friendly, and if you’re walking up with the pups, you can come in through the back entrance and order a drink or some ramen from Umami.
 The friendly staff will also probably rush over a water dish for your doggy friend.
-Shady Park’s sister eatery, C.A.S.A.
-SunBá, found just north at the southeast corner of Mill Avenue and Sixth Street, is also dog-friendly — and has some pretty imaginative burritos.

 Pomelo at The Orchard7100 North 12th Street